rafaelfl/express-typescript-auth/README.md

 $ yarn db:seed
 ```

-**IMPORTANT:** in the case you are running the API service in your local environment, your MongoDB and Redis URLs should point to your `localhost` (127.0.0.1) or other hosts.
-By default, the `.env.example` file points to `mongo` ("mongodb://mongo:27017") and `redis` ("redis://redis:6379") hostnames, which are only accessible from the Docker runtime environment.
+**IMPORTANT:** If you are running the API service in your local environment, ensure that your MongoDB and Redis URLs are configured to point to your `localhost` (127.0.0.1) or other appropriate hosts.
+The default settings in the `.env.example` file specify the hostnames `mongo` ("mongodb://mongo:27017") and `redis` ("redis://redis:6379"), which are accessible only within the Docker runtime environment.

-After installing the tools and the source code, you can install the dependencies, build and run the project.
+Once you have installed the necessary tools and obtained the source code, the next step is to install the required dependencies, to build and run the project.

 ```bash
 # Install dependencies